josephsookim/valorwin-model/README.md

 ## Progress

-Currently working on developing a scraper for the site VLR.gg Have permission to scrape
+- Finishing up scraper for the site VLR.gg
+- Have permission to scrape

 ## Notes